 Trends in the English Teaching Market in Taiwan

 There are two trends that have made the EFL market much more competitive than it used to be.
 First of all, Taiwan has one of the lowest if not the lowest birth rate in the world.
 Last I checked it was 1.1 children per woman.
 Unsurprisingly, even public schools are merging classes and hiring fewer teachers.
 As the primary market for EFL in Taiwan has been children, the demand for EFL classes is down.
 At the same time, there are more westerners than ever living in Taiwan.
 It’s a wonderful place, people are nice, there’s health care, there are convenience stores on every block… more and more foreigners are deciding to settle down for good.
 Some are even trading in their original passports for shiny new Taiwanese ones!
-Since most foreigners in Taiwan don’t learn that much English, their primary long-term jobs are either teaching or opening western style restaurants or bars.
+Since most foreigners in Taiwan don’t learn that much Chinese, their primary long-term jobs are either teaching or opening western style restaurants or bars.
 The supply of EFL classes is up.

 This means that teaching jobs are harder to come by than they used to be.
 It’s still not difficult by any means, but just being a foreigner doesn’t yield the bargaining position that it did 10 years ago… or that it does for teaching in China now.
 When I moved to Taiwan at the end of 2002, it was probably the best place in Asia for a teacher to save money, along with Korea.
 Now it’s just the best place to live.